New South Wales Government Regulation For Insulated Vinyl Cladding

 - Cellular foam construction for added strength and durability

-- Colour is implemented throughout the whole board for solid long-lasting colour that will not fade or powder.
+- Colour is implemented throughout the whole board for solid long-lasting colour.

 - Anti-Capillary Channels ensure boards lock together preventing wind and rain penetration and also vermin nesting.